-If you are interested in learning more about deliberate practice, here is a link to an article by Nat Eliason which I thought explained the principal very well.
+If you are interested in learning more about deliberate practice, here is a link to an article by Nat Eliason which explains the principle of deliberate learning very well.
 How to Use Deliberate Practice to Reach the Top 1% of Your Field

 Repetition is a little bit different than practicing.
 By doing the same thing over and over we build mental or muscle memory.

 When learning a language, for example, you may need to repeat words over and over before you can remember them.
 As we age, this becomes even truer.
-But, you can learn it or perfect the skill.
-You must keep at it.
+But, you can do it.
+You can learn the subject or perfect the skill if you only persist and keep at it.

 It is also true that people learn at their own pace, some people may learn things after trying them once, and some people may have to try a thousand times before they get it, but eventually you will get there.